RobertHaedrich2012/bruno-load-test-data/README.md

    }
    ```
 5. Run the request **Load test data** and select **Collection 1** and **Request example 1**.
-    Run the example request **Example Request** again.
+    Run the request **Example Request** again.
 You will get these response:
    ```json
    {
      "customerId": "New-Customer-ID-1",